Criticism; the Foundations of Modern Literary JudgmentMark Schorer Harcourt, Brace, 1958 - Всего страниц: 553 |

 Стр.
 98

 ... produced under such conditions .
 What he does assert , however , is the absolute impossi- bility of producing a work of art by the con- scious exercise of talents .
-The notion that a work of art can be created by observing a set of ...
+The notion that work of art can be created by observing a set of rules ...

 ... produced under such conditions .
 What he does assert , however , is the absolute impossi- bility of producing a work of art by the con- scious exercise of talents .
-The notion that a work of art can be created by observing a set of ...
+The notion that work of art can be created by observing a set of rules ...

 Стр.
 210

 ... produce a tragic effect that satisfies the moral sense .
 6. This effect is produced when the clever rogue , like Sisyphus , is outwitted , or the brave villain defeated .
-Such an event is prob- able in Agathon's sense of the word : " it ...
+Such an event is prob able in Agathon's sense of the word : " it ...

 ... produce a tragic effect that satisfies the moral sense .
 6. This effect is produced when the clever rogue , like Sisyphus , is outwitted , or the brave villain defeated .
-Such an event is prob- able in Agathon's sense of the word : " it ...
+Such an event is prob able in Agathon's sense of the word : " it ...

 Содержание